Measuring Options for Good Curtain Design

 Here are some additional window designs you may want to consider.
 There are so many combinations that you can choose from.

 These, of course, are very general suggestions and are meant only as a guide.
-Through all of this you should remember the one cardinal rule, which is that “beauty is in the eye of the beholder”.
-If any other method of installing a window treatment pleases you then, in my opinion, it is good decorating.
+Browse through some of our other articles, Coordinating Room Decor, Arched Windows, Ten Most Popular Window Treatments, Bay Windows and Same from the Outside as well so that you can be happy with the final results.
+You should remember the one cardinal rule, which is that “beauty is in the eye of the beholder” and you are the beholder.
+If a particular type of window treatment pleases you then, in my opinion, it is good decorating.

 Good luck with your project.